apache/beam/beam-site/contribute/contribution-guide.md

 ## Special Cases

-The directions above assume you are submitting code to the `incubator-beam` repository's `master` branch.
+The directions above assume you are submitting code to the `beam` repository's `master` branch.
 In addition, there are a few other locations where code is maintained.
 Generally these follow the same *engage*-*design*-**code**-**review**-**commit** process as above, with some minor adjustments to commands.

 ### Feature Branches

 Some larger features are developed on a feature branch before being merged into `master`.
 In particular, this is often used for initial development of new components like SDKs or runners.

 #### Developing